CiscoDevNet/terraform-provider-aci/docs/resources/route_control_profile.md

 * `name_alias` (nameAlias) - (string) The name alias of the Route Control Profile object.
 * `owner_key` (ownerKey) - (string) The key for enabling clients to own their data for entity correlation.
 * `owner_tag` (ownerTag) - (string) A tag for enabling clients to add their own data.
 For example, to indicate who created this object.
-* `route_control_profile_type` (type) - (string) When the type is Match Prefix and Routing Policy (combinable), it is the default value.
-Pervasive subnets (fvSubnet) and external subnets (l3extSubnet) are combined with a route profile and merged into a single route map (or route map entry).
-To use an explicit prefix list, the type should be set to Match Routing Policy Only (global).
-The route profile is the only source of information to generate a route map, and it will overwrite other policy attributes.
+* `route_control_profile_type` (type) - (string) The type of the Route Control Profile object.
+Use combinable when pervasive subnets (fvSubnet) and external subnets (l3extSubnet) should be combined with a route profile and merged into a single route map or route map entry.
+Use global when the route profile is the only source of information to generate a route map, this will overwrite other policy attributes.
   - Default: `combinable`
   - Valid Values: `combinable`, `global`.